FSMaxB/lfs-me/README.md

 * `FILES`: A list of every installed File.
 * `LINKS`: A list of every installed symbolic link.
 * `PKGBUILD`: The PKGBUILD file from which the pacakge has been built.
 This is needed to run postinstall and postremove functions.

-Keep in mind that the install option simply overwrites everything without checking if it already exists.
-And the remove option simply deletes everything listed in those files.
-The only check that is done is that symbolic links are deleted only when they don't link to any file/directory anymore.

 Index
 -----